Citizenship Amendment Bill: Kabul Sikhs trying for citizenship for over two decades

 Also Read | Samajwadi Party plans to expose the BJP government policies with its twin programmes

 Under the Act, one of the requirements for citizenship by naturalisation is that the applicant must have resided in India during the last 12 months, and for 11 of the previous 14 years.
-The Bill relaxes this 11 year requirement to six years for persons belonging to the same six religions and three countries.
+The Bill relaxes this 11-year requirement to six years for persons belonging to the same six religions and three countries.

 #WATCH Amarjeet Kaur, Kabul refugee, appealing to govt to pass Citizenship (Amendment) Bill: I've 3 children.
 We were in trouble there, we are in trouble here too.
 People ask us to convert to Islam.
 It was our father-in-law who earned for family, he also died in a bomb blast.” pic.twitter.com/tKzR7QuYIa— ANI (@ANI) January 9, 2019